 In reality, all firm crib mattresses will pass this test–even crib mattresses with plastic covers!
-Imagine breathing for any extended period of time when your head is face down on a plastic surface and you understand why this test is not reassuring.
+Imagine breathing for any extended period when your head is face down on a plastic surface and you understand why this test is not reassuring.
 It’s not measuring the right risk!

-Carbon dioxide rebreathing occurs when an infant has something impeding the dissipation of their exhaled air, such as a blanket over their head, or lying with their face close to a bumper pad, or lying on their tummy with their arm or hand near their face.
+Carbon dioxide rebreathing occurs when an infant has something impeding the dissipation of their exhaled air, like a blanket over their head, or lying with their face close to a bumper pad, or lying on their tummy with their arm or hand near their face.
 Something is blocking the bad air from moving away from the infant’s face.

 Most infants when rolling onto their tummy will turn their head to avoid rebreathing.
 But some will not, and we don’t know how to identify these infants.

 An infant takes a breath every 1-2 seconds.
 It takes, on average, two minutes for carbon dioxide to dissipate on most crib mattresses.
-For some crib mattresses that claim to be “breathable”, it takes as long as three minutes, meaning carbon dioxide will always be present for baby to breathe in.
+For some crib mattresses that claim to be “breathable,” it takes as long as three minutes, meaning carbon dioxide will always be present for the baby to breathe in.

-Carbon dioxide dissipates in less than half a second on the SafeSleep® Breathe-Through Crib Mattress, meaning the carbon dioxide on the SafeSleep® Breathe-Through mattress is gone before your baby takes their next breath– even if face straight down.
+Carbon dioxide dissipates in less than half a second on the SafeSleep® Breathe-Through Crib Mattress, meaning the carbon dioxide on the SafeSleep® Breathe-Through mattress is gone before your baby takes their subsequent breath– even if face straight down.